Cape Town Western Cape, South Africa Travel Guide

 A spectacular coastal road offering breathtaking views between Hout Bay and Noordhoek.

-Dramatic cliffs and wild landscapes, perceived as the meeting point of the Atlantic and Indian currents.
+Dramatic cliffs and wild landscapes, perceived as the meeting point of the Atlantic ocean and Indian currents.

-A majestic mountain range flanking Table Mountain along the Atlantic coast, a dramatic backdrop to the beaches.
+A majestic mountain range flanking Table Mountain along the Atlantic coast, a dramatic backdrop to the shores.

 Observe unique fauna in natural settings.
 Boulders Beach (African Penguins), Cape Point (baboons, ostriches), Seal Island (Cape Fur Seals), Whale Watching (seasonal).

-Explore ancient formations and dramatic landscapes.
+Explore ancient formations plus striking landscapes.
 Table Mountain (sandstone and granite formation, Cape Fold Belt), Twelve Apostles (majestic mountain range).

 White sands, cool waters, and family-friendly swimming spots.
 Clifton, Camps Bay, Llandudno (Atlantic Seaboard), Muizenberg, St. James, Kalk Bay (False Bay).